ccarloscr/Chipseq-analysis/README.md

 ## Configuration

 The main nextflow script uses the [`nextflow.config`](nextflow.config) configuration.
-The provided file uses SLURM, 16 cpus and 1 node.
-Change based on preferences.
-Do not forget to change the name of the partition used for the processing.

-The [`metadata.csv`](metadata.csv) file contains the metadata from sample ChIP-seq experiments, change according to your datasets.
+The provided options use SLURM to connect to the irbio01 HPC cluster.
+Change according to your HPC cluster.

-## Comments

-SLURM-based THREAD options are included in the main Nextflow script.
+The [`metadata.csv`](metadata.csv) file contains the necessary information to pair the input and experimental samples.
+In the first and second columns, you should place the sample names of the input and the corresponding experimental sample, respectively.
+In the third column you should place the antibody used, in the fourth column the genotype, and in the fifth column the replicate number.